Historic former Snowdon Aviary will reopen as part of Zoo’s new Monkey Valley attraction in school holidays.

 Restoring the historic structure to its former glory involved 35,000 hours of sensitive construction: abseiling experts carefully replaced over 1115sqft of aluminium mesh wrap, before deep cleaning the 4 towering tetrahedras that create its distinctive shape and replacing 37 cables to provide the tension that famously holds the structure in place.

-The historic renovation - which was made possible thanks to support from The National Lottery Heritage Fund, as well as the generosity of dedicated ZSL supporters - will allow generations of future visitors and schoolchildren to get even closer to the amazing animals at ZSL London Zoo.
+The historic renovation - which was made possible thanks to support from The National Lottery Heritage Fund and the Ambika Paul Foundation, as well as the generosity of dedicated ZSL supporters - will allow generations of future visitors and schoolchildren to get even closer to the amazing animals at ZSL London Zoo.

 The restored landmark and its animal care facilities will also form a new conservation breeding centre for the stunning species, which is threatened by deforestation in the wild and part of a collaborative European-wide breeding programme focused on its preservation.